evabfmef/anikin/docs/data_overview.md

 ## Purpose

-This document summarizes the datasets underlying the study *"Average nucleotide identity predicts kin discrimination, but mobile genetic elements determine its outcome in Bacillus subtilis"* (Stare et al.) and clarifies which components are included in this repository and which are not.
+This document summarizes the datasets underlying the study *"Kin discrimination in Bacillus subtilis is predicted by average nucleotide identity but shaped by mobile genetic elements"* (Stare et al.) and clarifies which components are included in this repository and which are not.

 ---